What I Wish I’d Known

 I was hooked.

 For the next few months I used my card for everything I could think of.
-Dinner, giphy30movies, online purchases, gas, etc. Nothing was off limits.
+Dinner, movies, online purchases, gas, etc. Nothing was off limits.
 The best part was that as long as I made a minimum payment each month, the card would stay open and I was free to use it.
 No longer was I forced to wait for my check to deposit before spending money.
 If I wanted something, I could simply charge it.

 Life was good.